The Daring Gourmet

 If you don’t have access to dark glass jars you can use clear jars but be sure to keep them stored in a dark place.

-Use a small funnel.
-It’s very inexpensive and it makes pouring a lot easier – and far less messy, eliminating any waste of your precious homemade vanilla extract.
+The best, easiest way is to use a small funnel.
+It’s inexpensive, makes pouring a lot easier, and helps avoid spilling any of that precious homemade vanilla extract.

-Most recipes for homemade vanilla extract call for 2-3 vanilla beans per cup of vodka.
+Most recipes for homemade vanilla extract call for 2-3 vanilla beans per cup of vodka which I find is too weak.
 We’re going to use 5 per cup.
 This will result in a more potent vanilla extract that will make your baked goods and desserts soar.
 That will also enable you to use less extract in a recipe to get just as much vanilla flavor without any alcohol flavor.

 How To Make Vanilla Extract